microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-detectionrule.md

 ---
 title: "detectionRule resource type"
-description: "Custom detection rules are types of protection rules you can design and tweak using advanced hunting queries"
+description: "Custom detection rules are types of protection rules you can design and tweak using advanced hunting queries."
 author: "mmekler"
 ms.localizationpriority: medium
 ROBOTS: NOINDEX